ynshung/better-yt-shorts/README.md

 Control your YouTube Shorts just like a normal YouTube video!
 Features include progress bar, seeking, playback speed, auto skip and more.
 You can also customize the keybinds to your liking!

 * Chrome Extension: https://chrome.google.com/webstore/detail/better-youtube-shorts/icnidlkdlledahfgejnagmhgaeijokcp
 * Firefox Add-on: https://addons.mozilla.org/en-US/firefox/addon/better-youtube-shorts

+## 🙌 Version 3 is in Beta!
+Test out the latest version at the [v3 branch](https://github.com/ynshung/better-yt-shorts/tree/v3).
+Simply clone the repository, install the dependencies, start development mode and load the `dist` folder unpackaged.
+Feel free to leave or report any bugs, suggestion or improvement for this version.
+Your help is greatly appreciated!

 ## Features
 * **Progress bar** at the bottom with time and duration